phuphan1310/Forest_AI_Thermal/README.md

 All pretrained models can be accessed upon request.

-Our model undergoes **sequential fine-tuning across four datasets**, with progressive improvement in performance at each stage.
+Our model undergoes **sequential fine-tuning across two datasets**, with progressive improvement in performance at each stage.

 ---